espinozadave/espinozadave/README.md

 # Hello, I'm Dave Espinoza

-I just recently graduated from the University of Nevada, Reno with a Master's degree in Cybersecurity and a bachelor's degree in Information Technology as well.
+I just recently graduated from the University of Nevada, Reno with a Master's degree in Cybersecurity and a Bachelor's degree in Information Technology as well.
 I am currently an IT Processing Technician at Executive Personal Computers.
-So far, I'm still learning and keep on doing some research on the current trends to be updated.
+So far, I'm still learning and keep on playing with some tools that can be used in the cybersecurity space and do some research on the current trends to be updated.

 ## Objective

 My adventure in the technology world has led me to develop a passion for cybersecurity, and I am now eager to enter cyberspace, specifically aiming to be a cybersecurity expert.
 I am looking for an opportunity that will help my growth as a cybersecurity professional, enhance my technical skills, and learn more.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]